gkunwar/blog/_posts/2023-04-20-gitignore-is-not-working?.markdown

 While working in a team, I always find complain about git from my team members(specially from new developer):

-"I just added a file to .gitignore but the changes from those files also appears when I see the changes with command: git diff”
+	"I just added a file to .gitignore but the changes from those files also appears when I still see the changes with command: git diff”

 I think this is not only my co-worker problem.
 Most new developers face this problem.
 So I thought to write a few notes on this topic.